stanislawska/gettingAndCleaningData/CodeBook.md

 > These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

--tBodyAcc-XYZ
--tGravityAcc-XYZ
--tBodyAccJerk-XYZ
--tBodyGyro-XYZ
--tBodyGyroJerk-XYZ
--tBodyAccMag
--tGravityAccMag
--tBodyAccJerkMag
--tBodyGyroMag
--tBodyGyroJerkMag
--fBodyAcc-XYZ
--fBodyAccJerk-XYZ
--fBodyGyro-XYZ
--fBodyAccMag
--fBodyAccJerkMag
--fBodyGyroMag
--fBodyGyroJerkMag
+- tBodyAcc-XYZ
+- tGravityAcc-XYZ
+- tBodyAccJerk-XYZ
+- tBodyGyro-XYZ
+- tBodyGyroJerk-XYZ
+- tBodyAccMag
+- tGravityAccMag
+- tBodyAccJerkMag
+- tBodyGyroMag
+- tBodyGyroJerkMag
+- fBodyAcc-XYZ
+- fBodyAccJerk-XYZ
+- fBodyGyro-XYZ
+- fBodyAccMag
+- fBodyAccJerkMag
+- fBodyGyroMag
+- fBodyGyroJerkMag

 > The set of variables that were estimated from these signals are:

--mean(): Mean value
--std(): Standard deviation
+- mean(): Mean value **These values are included in the final tidy data set**
+- std(): Standard deviation **These values are included in the final tidy data set**
--mad(): Median absolute deviation
+- mad(): Median absolute deviation
--max(): Largest value in array
+- max(): Largest value in array
--min(): Smallest value in array
+- min(): Smallest value in array
--sma(): Signal magnitude area
+- sma(): Signal magnitude area
--energy(): Energy measure.
+- energy(): Energy measure.
 Sum of the squares divided by the number of values.
--iqr(): Interquartile range
+- iqr(): Interquartile range
--entropy(): Signal entropy
+- entropy(): Signal entropy
--arCoeff(): Autorregresion coefficients with Burg order equal to 4 -correlation(): correlation coefficient between two signals -maxInds(): index of the frequency component with largest magnitude -meanFreq(): Weighted average of the frequency components to obtain a mean frequency -skewness(): skewness of the frequency domain signal -kurtosis(): kurtosis of the frequency domain signal -bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+- arCoeff(): Autorregresion coefficients with Burg order equal to 4
+- correlation(): correlation coefficient between two signals
+- maxInds(): index of the frequency component with largest magnitude
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- skewness(): skewness of the frequency domain signal
+- kurtosis(): kurtosis of the frequency domain signal
+- bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
--angle(): Angle between to vectors.
+- angle(): Angle between to vectors.

 > Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

--gravityMean
--tBodyAccMean
--tBodyAccJerkMean
--tBodyGyroMean
--tBodyGyroJerkMean
+- gravityMean
+- tBodyAccMean
+- tBodyAccJerkMean
+- tBodyGyroMean
+- tBodyGyroJerkMean